znx3p0/canary-book/src/examples.md

 and a final challenge for you to try building individually.

 The examples you have to build are the following (in order):
-- An RPC system.
+- A ping-pong server.
-- A pub-sub server.
+- A distributed fibonacci calculator.
 - A key-value in-memory database.

 Do note that it is assumed that you have used the Rust programming language